deanishe/alfred-workflow/doc/tutorial2.rst

 the well-earned plaudits.
 To build your Workflow, open it up in Alfred's Preferences, right-click on the Workflow's name in the list on the left-hand side, and choose **Export…**.
-This will save a ``.alfredworkflow`` file that you can share with other people.
+This will save a ``.alfredworkflow`` file that you can share with other people. ``.alfredworkflow`` files are just ZIP files with a different extension.
+If you want to have a poke around inside one, just change the extension to ``.zip`` and extract it the normal way.

-And how to do that?
+And how do you share your Workflow with the world?

 There's a `Share your Workflows thread <http://www.alfredforum.com/forum/3-share-your-workflows/>`_ on `the official Alfred forum <http://www.alfredforum.com/>`_, but being a forum,